 This Korean dictionary is a great go-to application and website for when you’re searching for accurate translations from English to Korean and Korean to English.
 In addition, you can find the dictionary website to hold many other language options, from Japanese to Finnish.
-It offers you example sentences, the specific word translation (in its noun, adjective etc. forms) and any possible word meanings it may have.
+This Korean dictionary offers you example sentences, the specific word translation (in its noun, adjective etc. forms) and any possible word meanings it may have.

 A nice feature of this Korean dictionary is that you can click on the blue speaker icons to practice audio.
 Keep in mind that not all of the words will have audio, but many do.
 There could be audio for both the Korean and the English words.

 Naver Korean dictionary does have some limitations and isn’t stylistically the most modern option.
-However, this Korean dictionary is incredibly accurate and nicely detailed.
-It works best when searching for a specific word instead of full sentences.
+However, it is incredibly accurate and nicely detailed.
+This Korean dictionary works best when searching for a specific word instead of full sentences.
 You can also put in a whole sentence, but be aware that the dictionary will more likely only offer you each word’s meaning separately if the sentence is complex.
 Naver dictionary is excellent for looking up parts of Korean sentences, such as conjunctions, particles, and markers.

 This is the go-to dictionary for Koreans since there are many language options.
 It’s a very popular dictionary for Koreans learning English because of it’s accuracy.
 Both the site and the app are great choices if you’re studying the Korean language.
 You can get the app version of this Korean dictionary for both iOS and Android.